ibm-cloud-docs/cis/cis-cli-plugin.md

 :  The rule name.

 `--match`
-:  Specifies the conditions that must be match for the rule to run.For match value, reference documentation `https://cloud.ibm.com/docs/cis?topic=cis-fields-and-expressions`
+:  Specifies the conditions that must be match for the rule to run.
+For match value, see [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).

 `--action`
 :  Action to perform when the rate specified in the rule is reached.
 Valid values: `block`, `challenge`, `js_challenge`, `managed_challenge`, `log`.